pranjalc1/Udemy-Java-Projects/README.md

 * Create get methods to display name, email, and mailbox capacity

 ## Student-Database-Application
-* Student Database Application Project from _Practice Java by Building Projects_ course
+* Student Database Application Project from _Practice Java by Building Projects_ course (Completed in Winter 2021)
 * Ask user how many new students will be added to database
 * User will be prompted to enter name and year for each student
 * Each student has 5-digit unique ID, with first number being grade level